machisoul/nvim/README.md

 - ctrl+e: control the view to down.
 - zz: move the cursor line to the center of view.

+[n]cursor jump:
+- Ctrl-i: Jump to the next position.
+- Ctrl-o: Jump to the Old position.

 [i]cursor move:

 [?]cursor move: